Layr-Labs/eigenlayer-cli/README.md

 ```
 This will also prompt for the password used to encrypt the key.

-If your keys is not in the default location (`~/.eigenlayer/operator_keys`), you can give the path to the key file using `--key-path` flag.
+If your keys are not in the default location (`~/.eigenlayer/operator_keys`), you can give the path to the key file using `--key-path` flag.
 You don't need to give the key name in that case.

 ```bash